Skip to main content

 }

-Steps are ethemeral, never store a reference to a step.
+Steps are ephemeral, never store a reference to a step.

-You must never store a reference to another step directly (or indirectly) in your step class.
+You must never store an instance of another step directly (or indirectly) in your step class.
 Steps come and go at quite a rate during planning - being removed due to deduplicate, optimize, or tree shaking lifecycle events.
-Referring to a step that no longer exists is likely to make your program have very unexpected behaviors and/or crash.
+Referring to a step that no longer exists in the execution plan is likely to make your program have very unexpected behaviors and/or crash.

-In the exceedingly unlikely event that you need to reference another step but it is not a dependency, use its id ─ you can then look up the step associated with that id at a later time; if it exists it may be different to the step you remember, but it should serve the same purpose.
+In the exceedingly unlikely event that you need to reference another step but it is not a dependency, use: this.refIdx = this.addRef($step, "[ENTER REASON WHY I'M NOT USING addDependency HERE]").
+You can then use const $ref = this.getRef(this.refIdx) to retrieve the step at a later time; if it exists it may be different to the step you remember, but it should serve the same purpose.
 However, it may have been deleted due to tree shaking - if this causes a problem, then maybe that step should have been a dependency after all?

 addUnaryDependency